nspcc-dev/neofs-http-gw/README.md

-If your don't want to manage gateway's secret keys and adjust eACL rules when gateway configuration changes (new gate, key rotation, etc) or you plan to use public services, there is an option to let your application backend (or you) to issue Bearer Tokens ans pass them from the client via gate down to NeoFS level to grant access.
+If your don't want to manage gateway's secret keys and adjust eACL rules when gateway configuration changes (new gate, key rotation, etc) or you plan to use public services, there is an option to let your application backend (or you) to issue Bearer Tokens and pass them from the client via gate down to NeoFS level to grant access.

 NeoFS Bearer Token basically is a container owner-signed ACL data (refer to NeoFS